-- 6.1 There are a number of alternative options that have been identified and discounted, as follows: - The Council could choose to recruit and employ tutors to deliver training courses.
+- 6.1 There are a number of alternative options that have been identified and discounted, as follows: - The Council could choose to carry out a full procurement exercise for 2022/23.
+This is not recommended as current resources and pressures of Training Providers to complete a rigorous procurement exercises are excessively stretched and may limit the number of applicants in a procurement exercise, this in turn, has the potential to impact negatively on current delivery as well as future delivery. - The Council could choose to recruit and employ tutors to deliver training courses.
 While this would have some advantages relating to the contract management process, it could prove difficult to offer the wide range of courses which are required.
-In addition, should this course of action be adopted as a future model, it would need a full year to be planned and implemented effectively - The Council could choose to award contracts for a longer period (2-3 years) however this would mean the curriculum would not be sufficiently responsive and flexible to meet changing needs including different requirements of the ESFA and there is uncertainty with regard to the levels of funding that will be provided by the ESFA in future years. - The Council could withdraw from involvement in Adult and Community Learning delivery.
-This would result in the potential loss to Sunderland of over £1.2m of funding and reduced influence in how any funding received into the City was used to contribute to delivery of the Council's strategic vision for the City.
+In addition, should this course of action be adopted as a future model, it would need a full year to be planned and implemented effectively - The Council could withdraw from involvement in Adult and Community Learning delivery.
+This would result in the potential loss to Sunderland of over £1.3m of funding and reduced influence in how any funding received into the City was used to contribute to delivery of the Council's strategic vision for the City.